 The major advantages of having the fastest connection possible include both the speed and ease of use of services like Hosted VoIP (Voice over Internet Protocol), which let you collaborate with customers and offsite employees in real-time.
 A fast connection also makes it quick and easy to use cloud apps and services, and to backup your data to the cloud.
 Many businesses are able to save costs and work more effectively by using cloud-based storage for files that can be easily monitored, backed up, or updated as needed.

 No matter what the speed of your connection is today, you can be sure that the amount of internet speed you will need in the future is only going to increase.
 Even if your business is not growing directly because of these technologies today, the way we work and use the internet is changing.
 The proliferation of smartphones and tablets means many of us are online these days with multiple, simultaneous connections.
 Files are getting bigger all the time and the growth of cloud computing means that businesses of all kinds are putting more and more of their functions, everything from billing to HR, on the internet.
 A high-speed fiber connection can affordably give your business the bandwidth it needs to do all those things as fast, or faster than your competitors.

-An experienced IT service company like Enterprise Computing Services can provide the necessary diagnostics and upgrades to your internet connection if your business could use a boost.
+An experienced IT service company like ECS + My IT can provide the necessary diagnostics and upgrades to your internet connection if your business could use a boost.
 Just because you are paying for a certain type of connection does not guarantee your results, and ECS can figure out what customized services your business should be investing in to gain the most competitive advantages possible.